How to Clean Gold Teeth

 Try a soft cotton microfiber cloth.

-If you have gold teeth, you should stop smoking.
+If you have gold teeth, you should quit smoking.
 Smoking will tarnish your gold tooth and cause it to lose its shine.
 If you don’t want to quit smoking, then you should choose a higher quality gold for your tooth.

 For example, you should choose 18 or 24 karat gold if you want to continue smoking.
 It won’t tarnish as quickly as lower quality.